bpichon0/Scripts_drylands_shift/README.md

 **3.** To run the analysis for N-species, you can run the file `Dryland_shift_Nspecies_main.jl` (**regions 6 to 9**).
 Note that simulations with 15 and 25 species using pair approximation takes some time run.
 It took about **1.5 days on a 25 cores CPU**.
 The code is nevertheness parallalized: you can change the number of cores used in the file.
 Simulatations are then post-processed using `Dryland_shift_main.R` script.

 **4.** Once simulations are made and post-processed, all figures can be generated using the same file `Make_figures.R`.
-The code is organized by figures: a figure per chunk of code.
-If you want to generate only a part of the results, we indicate in each chunk in Make_figure.R file the script and step to simulate in order to replicate the given figure.
+The code is organized by figures: a figure per chunk of code. **If you want to generate only a part of the results, please go in the Make_figures.R file and follow the instructions indicated prior to the generation of each figure.**